YvonneBreuer/soap-server/README.md

 # Example SOAP Server

-SOAP server implementation based on the [SOAP component](https://github.com/laminas/laminas-soap) of the Laminas project.
+SOAP server implementation using the [SOAP component](https://github.com/laminas/laminas-soap) of the Laminas project.
 Generates WSDL to be suitable for testing of client software.

-## Install
+## Install Dependencies

     composer install